DanielKeep/DanielKeep.github.io/src/0000-rust-ver-attr.md

 # Motivation

-**TODO**: Clearly break this into "benefits of the now" and "potential benefits in the future".

 There are several major motivations for this addition:

 - Giving users clearer, more accurate information when attempting to compile code that is unsupported by their current compiler.